 Here’s What You’ll Need To Dye Easter Eggs With Rice:

-- rice – get a big box.
+- dry rice – (uncooked) get a big box.
 You’re going to want to do a lot of different colors

 - food coloring – I used gel.
 I haven’t tested it with liquid

 - (a good *substitute for paper bags would be Gallon sized ziplock plastic baggies) – I think I’ll try that out on my next batch

 - something to stir the rice with – The video shows me shaking the color in, but I also sometimes used a long plastic straw and rinsed it between colors

 - boiled eggs

 - *if you don’t have rice, you could probably get the same effect from dried beans